monikase/AI_Ethics/Fairness_Implementation_Playbook/3_AAC.md

 - **ML Engineers** → Implementation + Evaluation
 - **Product** → Trade‑offs + Risk
 - **QA/Risk** → Validation + Monitoring

-> **Key Principle:** Target **how the system works**, not just outputs.

-### 1.7 How to Use Recipe Cards
-Recipe cards are designed as **decision guides for engineering teams**.
-Each card answers _when_ a technique should be used, _where_ it fits in the system pipeline, _how_ to apply it safely, and _what to monitor_ afterward.
-Teams should select recipe cards based on their system’s architecture and observed failure modes, adapt parameters within the suggested ranges, and only combine multiple cards after validating each intervention independently.

-> These recipe cards illustrate common architectural fairness
-> patterns and are not exhaustive; teams should adapt or extend
-> them as new failure modes emerge.

 ---